-- The District accepts no financial responsibility for damage, loss or theft.
-Devices should not be left unattended. - All costs for data plans and fees associated with mobile devices are the responsibility of the student. - The District does not require the use of personal mobile devices and does not rely on personal devices in its instructional program or extracurricular activities. - Mobile devices with Internet access capabilities will access the Internet only through the school's filtered network while on school property. - Use during class time must be authorized by the teacher. - Photographs and audio or video recordings may be taken/made only with the express permission of all individuals being photographed or recorded.
-Recordings made in a classroom require the advance permission of the teacher and the school principal. - Students may not take, possess or share obscene photographs or videos. - Students may not photograph, videotape or otherwise record teacher-prepared materials, such as tests. - The District will monitor all Internet or intranet access. - If the District has reasonable cause to believe the student has violated the law or District policy, the device may be searched by authorized personnel and/or law enforcement may be contacted.
+- Permission to have a mobile device at school is contingent on parent/guardian permission. - The District accepts no financial responsibility for damage, loss or theft.
+Devices should not be left unattended. - · All costs for data plans and fees associated with mobile devices are the responsibility of the student. - The District does not require the use of personal mobile devices and does not rely on personal devices in its instructional program or extracurricular activities. - Mobile devices with Internet access capabilities will access the Internet only through the school's filtered network while on school property. - Use during class time must be limited to instructional purposes. - Photographs and audio or video recordings may be taken/made only with the express permission of all individuals being photographed or recorded.
+Recordings made in a classroom require the advance permission of the teacher and the school principal.

+- Students may not take, possess, or share obscene photographs or videos. - Students may not photograph, videotape or otherwise record teacher-prepared materials, such as tests. - If the District has reasonable cause to believe the student has violated the law or District policy, the device may be searched by authorized personnel in accordance with legal requirements and/or law enforcement may be contacted.

-CONSEQUENCES FOR VIOLATION- (BP 6163.4)
+CONSEQUENCES FOR VIOLATION (BP 6163.4):